DaniloNamitala/WhatsappHideContact/README.md

 ![pop-up options](img/pop-up.png)

-If you chose the option *auto* the contacts list will hide automaticaly and when you touch the left corner with the cursor it will display
+If you chose the option '*auto*' the contacts list will hide automaticaly and when you touch the left corner with the cursor it will display

 ![auto mode usage](img/preview.gif)